News

 Fridays at Noon, August 21-December 18, 2020 (except Sept.
 18 & Nov.
 27) | A Zoom (free or licensed) account is required to attend these free programs.

-This event is organized by the Magnes Collection of Jewish Art and Life and presented by UC Berkeley College of Letters & Science, Division of Arts & Humanities as part of the Arts & Ideas Live Online! series.
+The event is organized by The Magnes Collection of Jewish Art and Life and presented by UC Berkeley College of Letters & Science, Division of Arts & Humanities as part of the Arts & Ideas Live Online! series.

 Francesco Spagnolo is a multidisciplinary scholar focusing on Jewish studies, music, and digital media.
 At the University of California, Berkeley, he is the Curator of The Magnes Collection of Jewish Art and Life and an Associate Adjunct Professor in the Department of Music.
 Among his publications are Italian Jewish Musical Traditions (Rome-Jerusalem, 2001) and The Jewish World: 100 Treasures of Art and Culture (New York, 2014).